eProsima/Fast-DDS-docs/docs/fastdds/discovery/simple.rst

-*Fast DDS* allows for the configuration of an initial peers list which contains one or more such IP-port address pairs corresponding to remote DomainParticipants PDP discovery listening resources, so that the local DomainParticipant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the IP-port address pairs specified in the initial peers list.
+*Fast DDS* allows for the configuration of an initial peers list which contains one or more such IP-port address pairs corresponding to remote DomainParticipants PDP discovery listening resources, so that the local DomainParticipant will not only send its PDP traffic to the default multicast address-port specified by its domain, or to all the IP-port address pairs specified in the initial peers list.

 A DomainParticipant's initial peers list contains the list of IP-port address pairs of all other DomainParticipants with which it will communicate.
-It is a list of addresses that a DomainParticipant will use in the unicast discovery mechanism, together or as an alternative to multicast discovery.
+It is a list of addresses that a DomainParticipant will use in the unicast discovery mechanism, as an alternative to multicast discovery.
 Therefore, this approach also applies to those scenarios in which multicast functionality is not available.